Sunday, November 3, 2024

 Late afternoon, Leah drove me to Geraldine clinic.
 By then I needed my mountain tramping-stick to stop me falling when "walking".
 Clinic staff took one look at me & sent us to Timaru Hospital.
 Leah drove me there.
 We hadn't considered a hospital stay, so I didn't arrive with pyjamas, change of clothes, toothbrush, etc.

-EMERGENCY Department, Timaru Hospital: While waiting for two hours, I copied some of the Emergency wall-posters into my puzzle notebook.
-My handwriting was an illegible scawl.
-An Admissions nurse questioned me for hospital computer input & stuck a large needle into the back of my left hand, the first of many needle stickings over the next few days.
-She took blood samples from my arm.
 While I was seated upright, a doctor questioned & tested me: "Smile!
 Stick your tongue out!
 Raise your eyebrows!
+Raise your arms!
 Press your hands against mine!
 Clap your hands while revolving your wrists!
 Press your feet against my hands!
-Stand up, feet together!"
+Stand up!
+Walk heel-toe in a straight line!
+Stand with feet together!"
 I fell to my left against a bed.
 "Fail!" said the doctor.
 "You've earned a stay In hospital.
 Lie on the bed!"
-I asked Leah to bring me a change of clothes, toothbrush, books, a pack of cards & battery recharger for my cell phone & cochlear implant.
+I asked Leah to bring me a change of clothes, toothbrush, books, a pack of cards & battery recharger for my cell phone & cochlear implant processor.

 A Social worker gave me four pamphlets recommending I buy a hazard-button in case I fell or injured myself at home.
 The hazard-button Leah & I liked would call an ambulance but costed $30 / week service charge!
 My house-perimeter-area would also need technical-vamping to enable the hazard-button to work.
 Hard-sell, as the Social worker needed a doctor's signature for me to get NZ govt funding.
 Commercial rip-off while I was vulnerable!
 I could get the same ambulance-call / cop-call service for free if I pressed my cell-phone emergency call-button!
 I was also questioned by doctors & physiotherapists about hand-rails for steps at my home.
-They were worried about me falling due to my weakened left limbs!
+They were worried about me falling due to my poor balance & weakened limbs!
 I told them my front & back porch steps had hand-rails & there was also a wheel-chair ramp by another door.

 A psychologist(?) visited, checking my cognition & memory: "What day is it today?
 What's today's date?
 Count backwards in threes from 100?!"
 I asked the psychologist(?) if I was in an all-male ward.
 She carefully explained that the hospital had mixed-gender wards & ablution rooms!
-A male orderly pushed me in a wheel-chair for my brain CT scan at the Radiology department.
+A male orderly wheel-chaired me to the Radiology department for my brain CT scan.
 My CT scan would be interpreted by another Dr at Christchurch Hospital before my Timaru Drs could proceed.
 What a waste of time!
 Leah visited with my requested supplies.
 I dumped the grotty gown!

-TIA Stroke.
-Day 3.
-Thursday 12 September 2024.
-A nurse looked at my bare arm & whined: "How must I take your blood?"
-She jabbed a new needle into my elbow-crook for more blood samples!
-My blood pressure was elevated, over 200 systolic pressure!
-Could cause another stroke!
-Nurses encouraged me to get out of bed & sit on my chair.
-Great.
-I could wear my clothes, listen to Spotify podcasts & music via my cochlear implant.
-I listened to as many TIA stroke podcasts I could find to catch-up on medical jargon.
-I learned fast.
 Dr R visited again, opining that my elevated BP must be reduced.
-I guessed the medications I was fed each morning in little paper cups were lowering my BP.
+I guessed the medications I was fed each morning in little cardboard cups were lowering my BP.
 Dr B visited again & lectured some more.
 A physiotherapist visited, made me walk along a corridor to her physio-gym to do some tests, similar to what the admissions doctor did on my arrival at the Emergency dept. I was unbalanced, battling to walk properly.
 Later I wobbled to the toilet / shower room without using my stick.
-I showered!
 Leah visited.
 In addition to her work driving, she did daily 50km return trips when visiting me.

 A physiotherapist gave me 3 physio exercises to do over the weekend: